tue-mps-edu/asd-engd-project-2022-extrinsic-sensor-calibration/README.md

 - Download the matlab scripts provided
 - Open and run ext_cal_v2.m in MATLAB
 - Select the respective data folders when prompted
-- Output including the calibrated data and extrinsic parameters will be provided
+- Calibration tool ouputs the calibrated data and extrinsic parameters

 ## Example data